 Overall winner: Motorola Edge Plus

-That might make it sound like the Galaxy is the right choice, but we just can’t justify the huge price gap.
-The Samsung model costs an extra $400 or $600 over the Motorola model.
-Even if money wasn’t an object, there just aren’t enough technical advantages to reason with that price in comparison to the Motorola.
-For example, your overall experience won’t really be affected by things like 8K video and 16GB of RAM.
+We can’t get past the considerable price gap even with the Galaxy’s better features.
+The Samsung model costs an extra $400 or $600 more than the Motorola model.
+If money wasn’t an issue, there still aren’t enough technical advantages to justify the price in comparison to the Motorola as your overall experience wouldn’t be affected by specifics such as 8K video and 16GB of RAM.

-At the same time, the Motorola Edge Plus is a super phone with an attractive design, a tireless battery, a powerful camera, and rock-solid specs.
+The Motorola Edge Plus is a superphone, thanks to its rock-solid specs, powerful camera, tireless battery, and attractive design.
 Priced at “only” $1,000, it’s a better buy overall.

 - Samsung Galaxy Note 20 Ultra vs. Galaxy S20 Ultra